Building Positive, Healthy Relationships: 6 Helpful Benefits

 How exciting it must have been to be selected by Jesus and have the opportunity to walk beside Him and be part of His tribe for three years!

-A study on the benefits of relationships by Northwestern Medicine summarizes why building positive relationships are important:
+A study on the benefits of relationships by Northwestern Medicine summarizes why building positive relationships is important:

 “As humans, the relationships we form with other people are vital to our mental and emotional wellbeing, and really, our survival.
 Humans have an inherent desire to be close to other people.